CoreWeave

 Main template

 The workflow is defined by a main template that lists the steps in the order they should be run.
-Each of the steps have the parameters defined and some include a when value which tells the workflow when the step should be skipped.
+Each of these steps have their parameters defined.
+Some also include a when value, which informs the workflow when the step should be skipped.

 Step templates

-The step templates define how the job will be run, including the container image, resource requests, command, etc.
+Step templates define how the job will be run, including the container image, resource requests, commands, and so on.

-The step that creates the inference service is different because it applies manifest to the cluster instead of running a custom job.
-This manifest defines the inference service.
-For this reason, the guide will ask you to create a service account with permission to create inference services.
+The step template that creates the Inference Service (InferenceService) is more complex than the others, because it applies a manifest to the cluster, instead of running a custom job.
+This manifest defines the Inference Service.
+Because of this, this guide will ask you to create a service account which has permission to create Inference Services.
 The workflow will then use this service account to apply the manifest.

-The inference service step has custom-defined success and failure conditions.
-Without these, Argo will mark the step as succeeded as soon as it successfully applies the manifest.
-By using these custom conditions, Argo will monitor the new inference service and only consider the step complete after the inference service start successfully.
-This makes it easy to run additional steps afterwards using the inference service, like creating batches of images.
+The Inference Service step has custom-defined conditions for success and failure.
+Without these, Argo would mark the step as successful as soon as it applied the manifest.
+By applying these custom conditions, Argo can monitor the new Inference Service more effectively.
+In these circumstances, it will only consider the step complete after the Inference Service starts successfully.
+Custom conditions which ensure successful inference deployment make running additional steps using the Inference Service much easier afterward.

 Triggering the Argo Workflows

-The first is through the Argo Workflow UI.
-From there, you can see all of the deployed workflow templates.
+The first approach is through the Argo Workflow UI.
+From there, you can see all of the deployed Workflow templates.
 Clicking on one will allow you to submit a new run after editing all of the parameter's default values.

 The second is through the Argo Rest API's /api/v1/events/<namespace>/<discriminator> endpoint.
 The discriminator will be defined in a WorkflowEventBinding deployed alongside each WorkflowTemplate.